Showing posts with label doctor. Show all posts

 We made a quick pit stop at a local store just off Hobbs Island Road.

-We went to Atlanta Bread Company where we each ordered something different to eat, one ordered a Danish, one a cinnamon roll, one a sweet roll, Lora and I ordered tea, Madison ordered a Coke, and Marcus ordered a coffee.
+We went to Atlanta Bread Company, where we each ordered something different: one a Danish, one a cinnamon roll, and one a sweet roll.
+Lora and I ordered tea, Madison ordered a Coke, and Marcus ordered a coffee.

-We went to Comp USA where Lora, Madison, and I made some pictures on a MAC.
+We went to Comp USA, where Lora, Madison, and I took some pictures on a MAC

 Sunday, February 8, 2015